Costa Rica–Mexico relations

-Costa Rica–Mexico relations are the diplomatic relations between Costa Rica and Mexico.
+The nations of Costa Rica and Mexico established diplomatic relations 1838.
 Both nations are members of the Association of Caribbean States, Community of Latin American and Caribbean States, Organization of American States, Organization of Ibero-American States and the United Nations.

 History

-Costa Rica and Mexico are two Latin American nations that share a common history in the fact that both nations were colonized by the Spanish empire.
+Costa Rica and Mexico are two Latin American nations that share a common cultural history from the Nahuas and the Oto-Manguean people that inhabit both central Mexico and the Guanacaste province in northwestern Costa Rica.
+The two nations also share a common history in the fact that both nations were colonized by the Spanish Empire.
 During Spanish colonization, Costa Rica was under the administration of the Viceroyalty of New Spain in Mexico City.

 In 1821, Mexico gained independence from Spain and Costa Rica became a part of the First Mexican Empire.
 In 1823, the empire dissolved and Costa Rica, along with El Salvador, Guatemala, Honduras and Nicaragua joined the United Provinces of Central America.
-In 1838, the union dissolved and Costa Rica became an independent nation.
+In 1831, Mexico established diplomatic relations with the United Provinces, however, in 1838 the union dissolved and Costa Rica became an independent nation.
 That same year, Costa Rica and Mexico established diplomatic relations.

 In March 1948, Costa Rica entered into a civil war.
 During the war, the ambassadors of Chile, Mexico, Panama and the United States met at the premise of the Mexican embassy in San José and agreed to mediate between both belligerents of the war to bring them to a peaceful resolution.
 This was known as the Pacto de la embajada de México.
 The war ended in April 1948 and Costa Rica entered into its 'Second Republic.'

+The 1960s were an important decade for both nations as their respective Presidents paid official visits to each other's nations, starting with Mexican President Gustavo Díaz Ordaz traveling to Costa Rica in 1966.
+A year later, Costa Rican President José Joaquín Trejos Fernández paid a visit to Mexico in 1967.
+There would be several more visits between leaders of both nations.

 During the central-American wars taking place in neighboring El Salvador, Guatemala and Nicaragua; both Costa Rica and Mexico led mediation dialogues between warring factions in each nation in order to bring peace and stability to the region.
 Mexico (along with Colombia, Panama and Venezuela) created the Contadora Group which helped create the framework for the Esquipulas Peace Agreement, led by Costa Rica's President Oscar Arias.

-There have been several high-level visits between leaders of both nations.
-Both nations work closely together in multilateral organizations and Mexico supports the inclusion of Costa Rica as a member of APEC and the Pacific Alliance.
+In 2021, Costa Rican President Carlos Alvarado Quesada paid a visit to Mexico and met with Mexican President Andrés Manuel López Obrador.